In the News

 First Quadriennale (1931)

-The inaugural exhibition established the institution during the fascist period, primarily featuring figurative art aligned with the regime's cultural policies.
+The inaugural exhibition established the institution during the fascist period, primarily featuring figurative art aligned with the regime's cultural policies while also including some modernist tendencies.

 Eighth Quadriennale (1959-60)

-A landmark edition that documented the dialogue between figurative tradition and abstraction in post-war Italian art.
+A landmark edition that documented the dialogue between figurative tradition and abstraction in post-war Italian art, showcasing the work of Lucio Fontana, Alberto Burri, and emerging Arte Informale artists.

-A contemporary reimagining focusing on artists working "outside" traditional frameworks, addressing issues of representation and marginalization.
+A contemporary reimagining focusing on artists working "outside" traditional frameworks, addressing issues of gender, representation, and marginalization while questioning the boundaries of Italian identity.

 Contemporary Role & Vision